History

 1994

-Thanks to effective marketing strategies in both domestic and international markets, the company has established itself as a leading supplier of a comprehensive range of equipment for television companies in Eastern Europe.
+Due to effective marketing strategies in both domestic and international markets, the company has established itself as a leading supplier of a comprehensive range of equipment for television companies in Eastern Europe.
 It has also become a major integrator operating under the new brand name General Satellite Corporation.

 1991